mawulf/lein-fortune/README.md

 # lein-fortune

-An simple webapp, to show fortune cookies
+A simple webapp, to show fortune cookies.
+You can use it in manual or random mode(via config).

 ## Usage
 <code>lein.sh clean</code>